Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 timedatectl
 ```

-If NTP is installed and running, you should see `System clock synchronized: yes` (or a similar message).
+If NTP is installed and running, you should see `System clock synchronized: yes` or a similar message.
 If you do not see it, you can install it by executing:

 ```
 sudo apt-get install ntp